-Once access to the organisations involved had been negotiated and meetings held with key personnel, the proposal and draft materials were reviewed by the Durham University School of Medicine and Health ethics committee.
+Once access to the organisations involved had been negotiated and meetings held with key personnel, the proposal and draft materials were reviewed by the Durham University School of Medicine and Health Ethics Committee.
 Once University ethical approval was obtained, it was necessary to follow NHS research governance processes, as some participants were NHS employees.
-A favourable ethical opinion for both studies was obtained from the Leeds (West) Research Ethics Committee in September 2010, and with this in place registration with the R&D department of Ambulance Trust B was also obtained in advance of any data collection.
+A favourable ethical opinion for both studies was obtained from the Leeds (West) Research Ethics Committee in September 2010, and with this in place registration with the Research and Development Department of Ambulance Trust B was also obtained in advance of any data collection.